getgud-io/cpp-getgud-sdk/README.md

 ```cpp
 bool SendActions(std::deque<BaseActionData*> actions);
 ```
-* `actions` - deque of `BaseActionData` objects, where `BaseActionData` is the base calss of all the primal 6 actions (Spawn, Position, Attack, Damage, Heal and Death).
+* `actions` - deque of `BaseActionData` objects, where `BaseActionData` is the base calss of all the primal 7 actions (Spawn, Position, Attack, Damage, Heal, Affect and Death).

 #### AddAction(BaseActionData* action)